harbour/core/README.md

 # How to Enable Optional Components

-Certain Harbour parts (typically contrib packages) depend on 3rd party components.
+Certain Harbour parts &ndash; typically contrib packages &ndash;
+depend on 3rd party components.
 To make these Harbour parts built, you need to tell Harbour where to find the headers for these 3rd party components.

 On *nix systems most of these 3rd party components will automatically be picked up if installed on well-known standard